Spend your day cliffside

-The Adirondack High Peaks is home to some of the best rock climbing in the park – and has long been a destination for avid climbers from around the world.
-From the East's biggest wilderness cliff to secluded wilderness walls and backcountry crags, the Lake Placid region offers a variety of challenges for climbers of all ability levels.
+Lake Placid is home to the High Peaks and some of the best rock climbing in the Adirondacks.
+From the biggest wilderness cliff in the East to secluded wilderness walls and backcountry crags, Lake Placid’s High Peaks region offers a variety of challenges for climbers of all ability levels.

 Explore and experience some of the country's finest traditional rock climbing in the Adirondacks, summer mountaineering, and remote backcountry cragging.
 Here, you can pick a convenient roadside climb, travel along scenic hiking trails into the wilderness for an afternoon adventure, or set out on a multi-day excursion to explore multi-pitch faces.

 Climb Wallface, the East's premier wilderness cliff, tackle massive granite walls, conquer difficult splitter cracks, and scale demanding lake cliffs – all among incredible views of New York's highest mountains.